 Reactions to drugs can vary widely from patient to patient, so it’s important to pay attention to any side effects that you experience, expected or otherwise.

 The chemotherapy drug docetaxel is very well tolerated, and many men are surprised to find that disease-related symptoms (pain, fatigue, loss of energy) are improved after starting this therapy.
 However, docetaxel does have some side effects to be aware of.
 For example, between 5% and 10% of men will experience a fever with a low white blood cell count that will require medical attention and can be life threatening.
-The risk can be reduced through the use of white blood cell growth factors (Neulasta®); note that the use of this supportive medication is at the discretion of the physician who must weigh the benefits of Neulasta against its side effects.
-Despite use of Neulasta, there is still a risk of serious infection.
+The risk can be reduced through the use of white blood cell growth factors such as pegfilgrastim (Neulasta®); note that the use of this supportive medication is at the discretion of the physician who must weigh the benefits of pegfilgrastim against its side effects.
+Despite use of pegfilgrastim, there is still a risk of serious infection.

-Other side effects of docetaxel include low platelets which can result in bleeding (1%), anemia (5%), reduced heart function (10%), hair loss (65%), diarrhea (32%), nail changes (30%), loss of appetite (20%), shortness of breath (15%), and fluid retention (10% to 20%).
+Other common side effects of docetaxel are hair loss, diarrhea, nail changes, appetite loss, shortness of breath, and fluid retention.
+Less common side effects include low platelets which can result in bleeding, anemia, and reduced heart function.
 Most of these are mild, reversible, and treatable, and should not be a reason to avoid chemotherapy if you need it.